 It’s one of the busiest squares in the city, close to Tehran University and lined up with bookshops and trendy coffee shops where students like to hang out.
 Do enjoy some tea and cake in some of the laid-back cafes all along Enghelab Street to refuel while exploring the historical places of Tehran.

 13. Darband, one of the fun things to do in Tehran

 Located north of Saad Abad Gardens some 1700 meters above sea level, Darband is the beginning of one of the main paths hikers take to climb to the Alborz mountains.
 During the Qajar era, this beautiful place was chosen as the favourite dwelling by members of the royal family.

-It’s a tourist draw for both Iranians and tourists who want relax and enjoy local food, tea, and hookah with a beautiful view.
-In summer the weather is pretty nice and not as hot as in Tehran city.
+It’s a tourist draw for both Iranians and tourists who want to relax and enjoy local food, tea, and hookah with a beautiful view.
+In summer the weather is pleasant and not as hot as in Tehran city.
 On Fridays, it gets pretty crowded because many people from Tehran and surroundings head there with their families.
 If you want some peace and quiet, I suggest you go during the week.

 If you can’t hike, chairlifts will take you up.

 14. Milad Tower, one of the things to do in Tehran at night